seefor/awesome-infoblox/README.md

 * [ioc2rpz.gui](https://github.com/Homas/ioc2rpz.gui) - ioc2rpz.gui is a web interface for ioc2rpz. ioc2rzp is a custom DNS server which was built to automatically maintain and distribute RPZ feeds.
 You can watch a demo of ioc2rpz technology including ioc2rpz.gui on the following video.
 (Author: Vadim Pavlov)
 * [ioc2rpz.dc](https://github.com/Homas/ioc2rpz.dc) - Easily run ioc2rpz, ioc2rpz.gui on Docker with Docker Compose. ioc2rpz is shipped with preconfigured RPZ feeds based on open source threat intelligence (OSINT).
 (Author: Vadim Pavlov)
 * [DNSTools](https://github.com/johnneerdael/dnstools) - Some tools for DNS troubleshooting and testing.
 (Author: Infoblox Engineering)
+* [Generic REST API for Terraform}(https://maniuk.medium.com/terraform-rest-api-provider-425d92efb9b) - There is ‘swiss army knife’ provider for terraform by Mastercard.
+It allows to interact with any API.
+I successfully used to make up for missing Infoblox provider forwarding record resource.
+(Author: Irek Romaniuk)